AndiH/static.andreasherten.de/_posts/2016-07-02-series-categorizer-2016.markdown

 	+ Meta+i (⌘+i) will focus on the *New Show* field, in which you can hit enter to create a new show.
 	+ You see the *?* in the upper right corner of the website?
 All keystrokes are summarized there.
 You could also hit `?` on your keyboard to show it.
 * Also, the height of the map can now be adjusted by dragging it on the lower border.
+* Local Storage is used to save information instead of cookies (if available).
+This offers saving many more shows, since cookies are usually limited in size.
+Also, URLs are now additionally compressed with [`lz-string.js`](http://pieroxy.net/blog/pages/lz-string/index.html) (yes, one additional library…).

 All the rest has pretty much stayed the same.
 If you find a bug, which totally can be there because of the new features, just [drop me a message](https://twitter.com/AndiH/).